Bavariade/Markdown/README.md

-# Thrugh Hardship Comes Beauty
+# Through Hardship Comes Beauty

 **An exploration of resilience, perspective, and the rewards found at the summit.**